 Signs of a settling foundation can be very subtle at first -- many homeowners can go months or even years before noticing a crack in their foundation.
 The long-term damage from foundation settlement, however, is ongoing and will lead to more severe foundation problems.

-As the settlement continues, vertical cracks may widen or become uneven as wall sections tilt away from each other, indicating more severe displacement.
+Stair-step cracking is very common in brick and concrete block walls and is a sure sign of foundation settlement.
+As the settlement house movement continues, vertical cracks may widen or become uneven as wall sections tilt away from each other, indicating more severe displacement.

 Keep an eye out for cracks that are wider at the top than at the bottom, as this is a sign of advancing settlement.